Honoring the lawyers who make a difference every day.

 Since 2005, the St. Petersburg Bar Foundation has recognized attorneys who give of their time and talents to our community and beyond.
 The recipients of the Heroes Among Us Award are honored at a black-tie dinner which showcases their contributions.

 Listed below are our present and past Heroes.
 To read an entire profile, click on the link at the bottom of each excerpt.
-2014 Heroes Among Us will be held, January 18, 2014 at The Club at Treasure Island.
-For information on sponsorship, tickets or ads in the event program go to 'Download Forms' on the homepage at www.stpetebar.com or CLICK HERE to visit the event on our web calendar.
+The 2015 Heroes Among Us will be held, January 24, 2015 at The Club at Treasure Island.
+For information on sponsorship, tickets or ads for future events go to 'Download Forms' on the homepage at www.stpetebar.com.

 2014 Heroes Among Us ~ Meet our 2014 Honorees: